-Trim Tabs
+Trim Tabs (Option)

-Visibility from the helm station may be limited, use of trim tabs may be necessary to maintain adequate visibility in some running conditions.
+Visibility from helm may be limited.
+Use of trim tabs may be necessary to maintain adequate visibility in some running conditions.
 Avoid serious injury or death from collisions.
 Maintain a lookout as required by USCG Navigation Rules.

-This vessel is equipped with powered trim tabs (see Figure 3.11.2).
-The trim tab electrical circuit is protected with a 20 amp fuse located inside the console storage/head.
-Trim tabs assist with leveling the vessel when there is uneven weight distribution or strong cross winds.
+Trim tabs (see Figure 3.10.1) assist with leveling the vessel when there is uneven weight distribution or strong cross winds.
 Trim tab use may also increase operator visibility, particularly during initial acceleration.
-An untrimmed boat reduce fuel economy and increase wear on the engine.
+An untrimmed boat reduces fuel economy and increases engine wear.